 Proposition 1.1.2 is a slightly simplified version of the Picard-Lindelöf theorem.
-(The assumption $(\partial X/\partial x \text{ exists and is continuous"})$ is stronger than necessary; we'll study this more thoroughly later in the course.) • How to find explicit solutions in simple cases.
+(The assumption $(\partial X/\partial x \text{ exists and is continuous})$ is stronger than necessary; we'll study this more thoroughly in Lecture 9.) • How to find explicit solutions in simple cases.

-(This is mostly a question of remembering the methods you have learned in previous courses.
-See summary below.) - How to sketch the solution curves directly from the ODE. - How to draw the phase portrait for a one-dimensional dynamical system.
+(Hopefully, this will mostly be a question of remembering methods that you have learned in previous courses.
+See the summary below.) - How to sketch the solution curves directly from the ODE. - How to draw the phase portrait for a one-dimensional (continuous-time & autonomous) dynamical system.
 A comment about notation You might be used to ODEs looking something like this: